vdesabou/alfred-spotify-mini-player/docs/setup.md

 	<figcaption>Use Mac OS http proxy settings for scripts option.</figcaption>
 </figure>

-* If you have troubles with authentication using Chrome, use Safari as default browser for the time of authentication process.

 * If you use a proxy, make sure to activate **Use macOS http proxy settings for scripts** in Advanced tab of Alfred Settings

 ## Create the library